scroberts/Running/Readme.md

 # Overview
-This page provides the framework for the development and publishing of Software ICDs, specifically using model files and GitHub.
+This page describes the process for the development and publishing of Software ICDs, specifically using model files and GitHub.

 # References
 1. [ICD Database User Manual](https://docushare.tmt.org/docushare/dsweb/Get/Document-50189/OSW%20TN018-ICDDatabaseUserManual_REL01.pdf)
 2. [TMT Configuration Control Plan](https://docushare.tmt.org/docushare/dsweb/View/Document-601/TMTConfigControlPlan.docx)

-# Workflow for Framework Documents:
+# Workflow for ICD Framework Documents:
-The Framework document is the first step in the development of software ICDs.
-The Teams participating in the ICD work together to develop ICD Framework documents.
-These are Word documents that describe the basic agreements on the ICD.
-Framework documents are used to guide the detailed APIs and ICD documents that are developed using Model Files and the ICD Database.
+The ICD Framework Document is the first step in the development of software ICDs.

+The two ICD subsystem teams work together to develop ICD Framework documents.
+These are Word documents that describe the basic high level agreements on the interface.
+Framework documents guide the detailed APIs and ICD documents that are developed using Model Files and the ICD Database.